By: Susan Dugdale | Last modified: 08-21-2023

 Here's a couple of examples:

-Split your class into of five or six.
+Split your class into groups of five or six.
 Sort out the speaking order.
 (Everybody is to have a turn.)
 Arrange the seating so you have, an albeit small, front and back row.

 Get your students to play with the delivery of their speeches, spreading their eye contact evenly around their audience.